f0rmat1k/bemy/README.md

 #### `bem`
 Your BEM options.
 If you use own `separators` you have to set right `allowed-name-symbols-regexp`.

 `debug` — to output various information.
+`checkForUpdate` — check for new version.

 ### Windows
 On Windows bemy is installed into `c:\Users\[user-name]\AppData\Roaming\npm\node_modules\bemy\bemy.js`, and webstorm cannot run bemy simply, using `bemy` command, so you have to set `node` into the field `Program`, and full absolute path to bemy into field `Parameters` before parametres.
 The path to bemy usually is `c:\Users\[user-name]]\AppData\Roaming\npm\node_modules\bemy\bemy.js`.